 Luckily for all of us, this technology doesn't discriminate.
-It can work by using both fresh water and saltwater sources, which expands the potential even further.
-The scientists behind the idea are looking to incorporate the water from coastal wastewater treatment plants; facilities that have hardly been considered tools for energy, let alone potential major players in the quest for clean energy.
+It can work by using both freshwater and saltwater sources, which expands the potential even further.
+The scientists behind the idea are looking to incorporate the water from coastal wastewater treatment plants.
+These are facilities that have hardly been considered tools for energy, let alone potential major players in the quest for clean energy.

 Blue Energy Technology: How it Will Work

 On their own, wastewater treatment facilities account for a large amount of energy usage.
 In order to complete the process from start to finish, the plants rely on energy from the power grid.
 Depending on power outages and natural disasters, the plants may or may not be able to conduct their treatments.
 Plus, being tethered to the power grid also means energy usage, which equals harmful emissions.

 Scientists from Stanford propose that these facilities be made independent.
 No longer would they rely on the energy of the power grids.
 Instead, they would be self-sufficient, generating energy from the natural phenomenon that occurs when salt and fresh water meet.

 The catalyst for the energy production process is a battery designed by the Stanford team.
 This battery will harness the power of the two water types by releasing sodium and chloride ions from the battery electrodes.
 The current then flows from one electrode to another, and the result is an electric current.
 Even though the battery needs to release energy into the solution, the reaction essentially recharges more than it spends, resulting in a net gain.

 Coastal wastewater facilities like this one in Portland are the ideal locations for blue energy harvesting